-The cell nucleus plays a key role in inheritance was recognized in the 1870s by the observation that the nuclei of male and female reproductive cells undergo fusion in the process of fertilization.
+In the 1870s, the observation that the nuclei of male and female reproductive cells undergo fusion in the process of fertilization leads to the decision that the cell nucleus plays a key role in inheritance.

-Further evidence for the importance of chromosomes was provided by the observation that, whereas the number of chromosomes in each cell may differ among biological species, the number of chromosomes is nearly always constant within the cells of any particular species.
-These features of chromosomes were well understood by about 1900, and they made it seem likely that chromosomes were the carriers of the genes.
+Soon thereafter, the observation that, whereas the number of chromosomes in each cell may differ among biological species, the number of chromosomes is nearly always constant within the cells of any particular species provided the evidence for the importance of chromosomes.
+Around 1900, these features of chromosomes were well understood and this information suggested that the chromosomes were the carriers of the genes.

 By the 1920s, several lines of indirect evidence began to suggest a close relationship between chromosomes and DNA.
-Microscopic studies with special stains showed that DNA is present in chromosomes.
-Chromosomes also contain various types of proteins, but the amount and kinds of chromosomal proteins differ greatly from one cell type to another, whereas the amount of DNA per cell is constant.
-Furthermore, nearly all of the DNA present in cells of higher organisms is present in the chromosomes.
+Again DNA is present in chromosomes was showed by the microscopic studies with special stains.
+Various types of proteins are present in the chromosomes, but chromosomal proteins differ significantly from one cell type to another by the means of amount and type, whereas the amount of DNA per cell is constant.
+Nearly the total amount of DNA present in cells of higher organisms is observed inside the chromosomes.
 These arguments for DNA as the genetic material were unconvincing, however, because crude chemical analyses had suggested that DNA lacks the chemical diversity needed in a genetic substance.

-The favored candidate for the genetic material was protein, because proteins were known to be an exceedingly diverse collection of molecules.
-Proteins therefore became widely accepted as the genetic material, and DNA was assumed to function merely as the structural framework of the chromosomes.
+As proteins were known to be an exceedingly diverse collection of molecules, it was strongly recommended as the genetic material.
+That’s why Proteins became widely accepted as the genetic material, and DNA was assumed to function merely as the structural framework of the chromosomes.
 The experiments described below finally demonstrated that DNA is the genetic material.

 Experimental Proof of the Genetic Function of DNA